 Worship times and parking

-We worship at 8:30 and 10:45am, and the Sunday school hour starts at 9:30.
-There is parking all around the building, and a ramp is available at the main entrance (which is distinguished by a set of steps leading up to tall windows and doors) and flat, ground level entrance is available on the east side of the building (park on Elm Street).
+We worship at 8:30 and 10:45am, and the Sunday school hour starts at 9:40.
+There is parking all around the building, and a ramp is available at the main covered entrance and the circle entrance facing 1431.
 When you’re in the building, you’ll be greeted by volunteers who can direct you to the sanctuary, point out the restrooms and nursery, and give you a bulletin which you can use to follow along with the service.
 The words we use in worship are also displayed on a screen.

 Worship style

-We follow a worship flow of Gathering, Word, Meal, and Sending, which includes confession and forgiveness, hymns, scripture readings, prayers, a youth message, sermon, and holy communion.
+We follow a worship flow of Gathering, Word, Meal, and Sending, which includes confession and forgiveness, hymns, scripture readings, prayers, a separate breakout time for young children, sermon, and holy communion.
 The music follows a hymnody tradition, except for the fourth Sunday of the month when music is led by our house band in a more contemporary style.
 We also have a choir and bell choir which regularly provide special music in worship.
-We are truly gifted with wonderful music.
+We are blessed wonderful music and musicians.

 St. Peter's practices a very participational form of worship.
 People of all ages help lead worship each week, from youth reading scripture, to someone sharing a musical talent for a prelude, to people helping serve communion, to those faithfully working behind the scenes in the A/V booth for our online worshippers.
 It's important to us that worship be cross-generational.
 One of our guiding values is that each of us has gifts for sharing.